Apoptosis Induction for Mesothelioma Treatment

 What Happens to Apoptosis During Cancer?

 Cancer cells get around apoptosis by inhibiting the process in several ways, but this is not fully understood.
-They overexpress anti-apoptosis proteins and under express pro-apoptosis, for instance, but not all of these have been identified.[4]
+They overexpress anti-apoptosis proteins and under-express pro-apoptosis proteins, for instance, but not all of these have been identified.[4]

 Can You Induce Apoptosis in Cancer Cells?

-A natural process that programs the deaths of cells is a natural starting point for treatment research.
+A natural process that programs cell death is a natural starting point for treatment research.
 While it is possible to induce apoptosis in cancer cells, it’s not simple.

 Apoptosis is a complex process that researchers are still trying to understand.
 Knowing more about how it works will allow for treatments that can induce it in specific cells.